Criminal Justice, BS

-Shippensburg University's Bachelor of Science in Criminal Justice program is one of only a handful of programs in the United States that is certified by the Academy of Criminal Justice Sciences.
+Shippensburg University’s Criminal Justice (BS) program is one of only a handful of programs in the United States that is certified by the Academy of Criminal Justice Sciences.

 What Will I Learn?